The Return — AVEVV Leadership Coaching

 The cost of replacing a director-level leader typically runs 150% of annual salary — roughly $225,000 for a $150K role when recruitment, lost institutional knowledge, and ramp-up time are factored in.
 A well-timed coaching investment at the point of transition is among the highest-return decisions an organization can make.SHRM · Center for American Progress

 The cost of underdeveloped leadership is not theoretical.
 We were losing top performers, missing targets, and watching execution stall in teams that had every reason to succeed.
-The problem was never the people.
-It was that we hadn't invested in building the leaders around them.
+The problem was never the people — it was that we hadn't invested in building the leaders around them.
 AVEVV gave us a way to fix that — structured, measurable, and tied to outcomes we could actually track.

-— Sr. Vice President-Operations, Financial Services Company
+— Sr. Vice President, Operations | Financial Services

 NAICS 541611 · 541612